wmerfalen/meeting-cpp-modernize/README.md

 - [x] Removes default user-agent styling on the body tag to give the site no padding/margins near the document edges (provides a streamlined interface)
 - [x] Colors and font families are controlled via CSS variables wherever possible

+# Status of Responsiveness
+- As of version `0.0.1`, the code currently only works well on screens with a max-width of 768px.
+- More responsive CSS rules will be written to scale the site to all sizes of displays

 # Needed features
 - [ ] Documented way to host the content on the site